On the expressivity of bi-Lipschitz normalizing flows: Lower bounds on the TV distance

-Therefore, if we find a ball for which the true measure satisfies $\frac{P^*(B_{R,\vx_0})}{R}> \frac{L_1}{\sqrt{\pi}}$ or $\frac{P^*(B_{R,\vx_0})}{R}> 4d^{1/4}L_1$, then the TV is necessarily strictly positive. \end{theorem} The theorem \ref{BRL1} highlights the effect of the Lipschitz constraint of the forward mapping $F$.
-If a ball has a high probability in the data space $P^*(B_R)$, then the probability assigned to this ball is at most $Q(B_{RL_1})$ in the latent space and is upper bounded by $RL_1/\sqrt{\pi}$ \cite{ball_reverse_1993}.
-A one dimensional representation of a pathological case for theorem \ref{BRL1} is shown on figure \ref{fig:BRL1}.
-In other words no ball with a high enough density in data space can be expended sufficiently to have a matching probability in the latent space.
-Note that we could use a closed-form of $Q(B_{RL_1})$ but it is less open to interpretation than the approximations we have made.
+A one dimensional representation of a pathological case for Theorems~\ref{BRL1}~\&~\ref{BRL1cf} is shown on Figure~\ref{fig:BRL1}.
+In other words no ball with a density high enough in the data space can be expanded sufficiently to have a matching probability in the latent space.